The Doughnut: Charitable efforts

 Originally an annual event, a Community Day is held at the Doughnut to highlight the charitable and volunteer work by GCHQ staff in the local Cheltenham community.
 More recent Community Day events are held approximately every 18 months.

 In October 2014, 1,308 GCHQ staff formed a giant red poppy in the Doughnut's central courtyard to mark the start of the Royal British Legion's (RBL) Poppy Appeal.
 The poppy was 38 m in size with a 28 m long stalk.
 The staff wore red rain ponchos, with the black centre of the poppy formed by the uniforms of Royal Navy personnel.

 In 2015, the Doughnut was illuminated with yellow light to mark GCHQ staff's support for The Guide Dogs for the Blind Association, and by a rainbow spectrum of colours to mark the International Day Against Homophobia, Transphobia and Biphobia.

-In early 2018, the Doughnut among others was again lit up in rainbow colours in support LGBTQ causes.
+In early 2018, the Doughnut among others was again lit up in rainbow colours in support of LGBTQ causes.